 In addition to becoming a PMP, it’s important to keep in mind other ways to increase your earning potential, such as:

 Experience: As mentioned above, the more experience you can acquire, the better, because employers will be inclined to pay you more.
 While someone who has less than three years of experience in this field might make around $83,000 per year, a project manager with a couple decades of experience might be able to make around $135,000 per year, on average.

 Industry: It’s also wise to carefully consider the industry you pursue, as this can greatly impact your salary.
 Some of the industries that pay the highest PMP salary include:

 - Resources – Roughly $135,000, on average

 - Consulting – Roughly $134,000, on average

 - Aerospace – Roughly $122,000 to $130,000, on average

 Budget and Team Size: Another way to boost your earning potential is by becoming skillful enough to manage a bigger budget and lead larger teams.
 Someone who can manage teams of 10 or more people might make over $120,000, on average.
 Compare that to someone who only leads a few people and who earns, on average, roughly $107,000.

 RMC Can Help You Become a PMP

 If you’ve thought about the perks that come with being a Project Management Professional and you’re ready to take the next step in your career, RMC is here to help you reach your goals.
-Enroll in our PMP exam prep course to learn how to pass PMI’s challenging PMP exam on your first try, guaranteed.
+Explore RMC’s proven PMP exam prep materials and classes to help you successful study for the PMP.